Jürgen Moser: Differential geometry

 In 1965, Moser found new results showing that any two volume forms on a closed manifold are related to one another by scaling and pullback by a diffeomorphism, so that geometrically the total volume is the only invariant of a volume form.
-He was able to apply the same techniques to symplectic forms, thereby proving that a cohomologous family of symplectic forms are related to one another by diffeomorphisms.
+He was able to apply the same techniques to symplectic forms, thereby proving that a cohomologous family of symplectic forms are related to one another by diffeomorphisms: this is also known as Moser's stability theorem.
 Moser also analyzed the case of manifolds with boundary, although his argument was mistaken.
 Later, with Bernard Dacorogna, Moser fully carried out the analysis of the boundary case.

 Moser also made an early contribution to the prescribed scalar curvature problem, showing that in any conformal class of Riemannian metrics on the projective plane, every function except for those which are nonpositive arises as a scalar curvature.
 Moser's prior analysis of the Moser–Trudinger inequality was important for this work, highlighting the geometric significance of optimal constants in functional inequalities.

 Research of Henri Poincaré and Élie Cartan in the early twentieth century had clarified the two-dimensional CR geometry, dealing with three-dimensional hypersurfaces of smooth four-dimensional manifolds which are also equipped with a complex structure.
 They had identified local invariants distinguishing two such structures, analogous to prior work identifying the Riemann curvature tensor and its covariant derivatives as fundamental invariants of a Riemannian metric.
 With Shiing-Shen Chern, Moser extended Poincaré and Cartan's work to arbitrary dimensions.
 Their work has had a significant influence on CR geometry.